GROWTH. TRANSFER. LEGACY.

 The Exit Planning Exchange Chicago Chapter is a local nonprofit association of professional advisors to business owners in the heart of the middle market.
 Our members work in all stages of the private company life cycle: business value growth, business value transfer, and owner life and legacy.

-Our 2017 program is designed to increase participatory involvement with member round-table and panel discussions.
+Our 2018 programs are designed to increase participatory involvement with member round-table and panel discussions.
 Why should you participate?
 Many reasons, but for starters:

 Roll-up your sleeves and exercise your mind alongside your colleagues and friends!

 We are looking for volunteers for our operating committees for events.

 Communications Committee: Promotes the organization, its events and the good work of the various committees.
 The committee also partners with members of the XPX Chicago chapter to advance efforts in public and media relations, digital marketing and social media.
 Contact: Laura Yunger, Chair - firstname.lastname@example.org

 Membership Committee: Develops membership policies, including deciding when initial free membership ends, cost of membership, firm memberships, and is responsible for increasing membership and running membership recruitment drives.
 Contact: Roberto Garcia, Chair - Roberto.Garcia@insperity.com

 Program Planning Committee: Plans content, format and location for monthly membership meetings, and develops periodic special events or programs.
 Contact: Michael Karmin, Chair - email@example.com , Peter Holton, Chair - firstname.lastname@example.org, Allen Kutchins, Chair - AIK@krdcpas.com